LimVictoria/MOSAIC/README.md

 ## Project Structure

 ```
-ai_tutor/
+mosaic/
 │
-├── streamlit_app.py          ← run this to use the tutor
+├── streamlit_app.py          ← run this to use the tutor (no backend needed)
 │
-├── config.py                 ← all settings (reads from .env)
+├── config.py                 ← all settings (reads from Streamlit secrets or .env)
-├── llm_client.py             ← LLaMA via Ollama or Groq API
+├── llm_client.py             ← LLaMA 3.3 70B via Groq API (Ollama fallback)
 ├── requirements.txt          ← Python dependencies
-├── streamlit_requirements.txt← Streamlit specific
 ├── .env.example              ← copy to .env and fill in keys
 ├── .gitignore
 │